 Sponsored by Rotary Club of Eugene and Stifel Financial

 Model United Nations is a simulation of the United Nations General Assembly and its other multilateral bodies.
 Students selected for the MUN perform an ambassadorial role as delegates to the General Assembly.
 In the General Assembly, delegates will debate topics such as gender equality, climate action, global health, refugee crises, genocide, weapons proliferation and more.

 Delegations consist of two students and one adult advisor.
 Each delegation will represent a country, write a position paper/speech on a draft resolution (selected in advance by Eugene Rotary), and deliver their position in a speech at the MUN conference.

 The advisor works with their student delegates for over two months to guide them with their research and speech preparations.
 Students are selected, sponsored, and funded by corporate sponsors, other Rotary clubs, and generous individual donations.
 The advisor attends the conference and may be a Rotarian, a teacher, or other interested member of the community.
 Once the delegations are recruited, the draft resolution is distributed to the participants.
 The resolution will address current international issues before the real United Nations General Assembly.

 To learn more, review the rest of the information on this website, including the Student Introduction Letter and Frequently Asked Questions pages.
 When you are ready to apply, go to the Student Information & Application page and complete the Application form.
 The application deadline is January 22, 2021!
-We will contact you by Jan.
-1, 2021 to notify you if you have been selected to participate.
+We will contact you by Jan 23, 2021 to notify you if you have been selected to participate.

 Student & Advisor Timelines